Aranyalma2/elfinConnectDeployment/README.md

 ------------

-## Install and Deploy in Development Enviroment
+## Install and Deploy in Development enviroment
 Use the development folder contents and change all the docker build commands to use the ":development" taged images instead of ":production".
 ```